-The following is a list of our executive officers and directors who assumed their offices on April 1, 2015 after the effective date of the merger.
+The following is a list of our executive officers and directors.
 All directors serve one-year terms or until each of their successors are duly qualified and elected.
 There is one vacancy on our Board of Directors, which we refer to as our "Board".
 The officers are elected by the Board.

-Name Position
+Name Age Position

 Gianni B. Arcaini 67 Chairman and Chief Executive Officer

 Adrian G. Goldfarb 57 CFO and Director

 Gjis van Thiel 48 Director

-Joseph S.Glodek 46 Director
+Joseph S.Glodek 54 Director

-Alfred J. (Fred) Mulder 72 Director
+Alfred J. (Fred) Mulder 40 Director